-TRSC 'N' Warning Procedures

-The 'N' warning procedures are designed to ensure all students are given every opportunity to meet course requirements in partnership with parents/caregivers.
+TRSC 'N' Warning Procedures The 'N' warning procedures are designed to ensure all students are given every opportunity to meet course requirements in partnership with parents/caregivers.
 Our aim is to minimise the final 'N' determinations at TRSC.

-Student fails to submit assessment task without a valid reason (Illness/Misadventure process)

-OR

-A student is not considered to be satisfactorily completing a course, with sufficient evidence (three or more class tasks over 2 weeks) that the student has not:

-- followed the course developed or endorsed by - applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the campus; and - C. achieved some or all of the course outcomes.

-1st 'N' Warning Letter Sent to parent/caregiver communicating 0 marks awarded out of % weighted task and action required to complete task, including a copy of the task.

-OR

-\rightarrow

-'N' warning letter sent communicating three or more class tasks linked to course outcomes.

-Class teacher and head teacher work with the student and parent/caregiver to satisfy the requirements of the task/s

-If teacher deems student satisfactorily completes task/learning objective, 'N' warning is resolved.

-Student does not satisfactorily complete course requirements as outlined in Official Warning

-If a task is not completed after the first warning letter with teacher support, then a student, parent, teacher conference and improvement program is to be undertaken.
-The first task can then be included into a 2nd Warning Letter as an accumulation of not meeting other assessment or class tasks as defined by NESA Course Completion Criteria A, B & C

-Class teacher and head teacher work with the student and parent/caregiver to satisfy the requirements of the task/s

-If teacher deems student satisfactorily completes task/learning objective, 'N' warning is resolved, teacher adjusts on Sentral to reflect this and advises head teacher, student, parent/caregiver.

-Student does not satisfactorily complete course requirements as outlined in a minimum of two Official Warnings for two or more tasks

-Principal meets with student and parent/caregiver to provide student with a final opportunity to meet course requirements.
-Principal makes decision on whether to 'N' determine student based on intervention and documentation
+Student fails to submit assessment task without a valid reason (Illness/Misadventure process) 1 st 'N' Warning Letter Sent to parent/caregiver communicating 0 marks awarded out of % weighted task and action required to complete task, including a copy of the task.
+A student is not considered to be satisfactorily completing a course, with sufficient evidence (three or more class tasks over 2 weeks) that the student has not: → OR A. followed the course developed or endorsed by NESA; B. applied themselves with diligence and sustained 'N' warning letter sent communicating three or more class tasks linked to course outcomes. effort to the set tasks and experiences provided in the course by the campus; and C. achieved some or all of the course outcomes. $\checkmark$ · - $\checkmark$ Class teacher and head teacher work with the student and parent/caregiver to satisfy the requirements of the task/s If teacher deems student satisfactorily completes task/learning objective, 'N' warning is resolved.
+Student does not satisfactorily complete course requirements as outlined in Official Warning If a task is not completed after the first warning letter with teacher support, then a student, parent, teacher conference and improvement program is to be undertaken.
+The first task can then be included into a 2 nd Warning Letter as an accumulation of not meeting other assessment or class tasks as defined by NESA Course Completion Criteria A, B & C $\checkmark$ · - $\checkmark$ Class teacher and head teacher work with the student and parent/caregiver to satisfy the requirements of the task/s If teacher deems student satisfactorily completes task/learning objective, 'N' warning is resolved, teacher adjusts on Sentral to reflect this and advises head teacher, student, parent/caregiver. ↓ Student does not satisfactorily complete course requirements as outlined in a minimum of two Official Warnings for two or more tasks Principal meets with student and parent/caregiver to provide student with a final opportunity to meet course requirements.
+Principal makes decision on whether to 'N' determine student based on intervention and documentation 1 L